goodekat/LIME-diagnostics-paper/README.md

   - information on the font sizes used for the figures in the manuscript, and
   - the steps taken to create the `submission` folder.

-## To Do

-  - Figure out discrepancies with old and new versions of the training data
-  - Rerun the lime explanations with the finalized training data
-  - Write up dataset descriptions in README and convert to a txt document for the submission
-  - Write up steps for creating the submission folder
-  - Update all files in the submission folder
-  - Consider getting rid of CyBox folder
-  - Delete old repo with long version
-  - Upload the files for submission, finish filling in questions, and submit\!

 ## Description of Items in Repository